 Location: On the Grand (Neosho) River at river mile 343.7, about 3 miles northwest of Burlington in Coffey County, Kansas.

 Purpose: Flood control, water supply, water quality control and recreation.
-Additional operated for wildlife objectives.
+Additionally operated for wildlife objectives.

-Spillway & Outlet Works: The spillway is a gated, concrete, ogee weirlocated in the left abutment.
+Spillway & Outlet Works: The spillway is a gated, concrete, ogee weir located in the left abutment.
 The net opening of the structure is 560 feet and it is equipped with fourteen 40- by 35-foot-high tainter gates.
-Spillway capacity at the maximum pool (elevation 1074.5) is 578,000 cfs and at the top of the flood control pool (elevation 1068.0) is 428,000 cfs.
+Spillway capacity at the maximum pool (elevation 1074.5) is 578,000 cubic feet per second (cfs) and at the top of the flood control pool (elevation 1068.0) is 428,000 cfs.
 Two 24-inch- diameter low-flow pipes are located through the left non-overflow section with a discharge capacity of 130 cfs at the spillway crest.
 A 30-inch-diameter water supply connection is provided for future use.
 Bank-full capacity of the channel below the dam site is 15,000 cfs.